Lakonik/MVEdit/README.md

 The code has been tested in the environment described as follows:

-- Ampere or later NVIDIA GPU (for bfloat16 support)
 - Linux (tested on Ubuntu 20 & 22)
 - [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) 12
 - [PyTorch](https://pytorch.org/get-started/previous-versions/) 2.1.2